idobrusin/DeepLearningLab/exercise-04/README.md

 See --help options for more parameters.

+# Remarks
+The folder _keras_ contains our first attempt for solving the exercise, which didn't work out, as the trained agent was not moving towards the goal state.

 # Simple RL Exercise
 This folder contains the coded that you need to get started with the rl exercise.